Savin97/public-risk-engine/README.md

 # Earnings Risk Engine — Public Version

 ## TL;DR — What This Project Is
+**Earnings Risk Engine** — a proprietary earnings-risk analytics engine
-Built by: Michael Savin — end-to-end design, engineering & UX.
+Built end-to-end by **Michael Savin** — architecture, engineering & UX.

 A proprietary earnings-risk analytics engine (this is the public / open-core version).
 It analyzes how stocks behave around earnings → quantifies risk, stability & anomalies → produces alerts & recommendations.